FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 Oh, here this nigga comes back.

-As I said in my opening statement, political violence is a scourge and entirely unacceptable, no matter the source or the target.
+As I said in my opening statement, political violence is a scourge and entirely unacceptable no matter the source or the target.

 Prominent Republicans mocked the attack and promoted conspiracy theories about it.

-An armed Utah man who threatened to kill President Biden was killed as FBI agents attempted to serve a warrant on him hours before President Biden landed in his state.
+You mentioned that an armed Utah man who threatened to kill President Biden was killed as FBI agents attempted to serve a warrant on him hours before President Biden landed in his state.

-In recent weeks and months, those on the right have repeatedly called for, quote, civil war, with an Ohio state senator saying that if Republicans lose the election, quote, it's going to take a civil war to save the country and it will be saved.
+In recent weeks and months, those on the right have repeatedly called for, quote, civil war, with an Ohio State Senator saying that if Republicans lose the election, quote, it's going to take a civil war to save the country, and it will be saved.

-The president of the Heritage Foundation likewise said that, quote, we are in the process of the second American Revolution, which will remain bloodless if the left allows it to be, close quote.
+The president of the Heritage Foundation likewise said that, quote, we are in the process of the Second American Revolution, which will remain bloodless if the left allows it to be, close quote.

-But there is clearly a point at which some violent radio crosses over into threats of violence or lead statual violence.
+Director Ray, it's obviously important that we respect First Amendment protections, but there is clearly a point at which some violent radar crosses over into threats of violence or leads to actual violence.

 So I appreciate the question, and this is an issue that I've been talking about for some time.

-Uh, you know, in our view, there is a right way and a wrong way under the First Amendment to express your views no matter how passionate or even angry you are.
+You know, in our view, there is a right way and a wrong way under the First Amendment to express your views, no matter how passionate or even angry you are.

 And violence and threats of violence is not the right way.

-And we don't care what you're upset about or who you're upset with, when from the FBI's perspective, when it turns to violence and threats of violence, that's when we have to draw the line.
+And we don't care what you're upset about or who you're upset with, from the FBI's perspective, when it turns to violence and threats of violence, that's when we have to draw the line.

 That's when we get engaged.